Table of contents

 On the following page, enter the “Connection string–primary key” from the previous section, and give the Event Hub integration a short Name/Description:

-Click the ADD EVENT HUB button.
-(Multiple Event Hub connections can be added within the Azure integration.
+Click the “+ ADD EVENT HUB” button.
+(Multiple Event Hub connections can be added within the Azure integration.)

-Click SAVE to finish adding the integration.
+Click SAVE to commit the changes and finish adding the integration.

 Open the Microsoft Azure portal and select Azure Active Directory > Monitoring > Audit logs